tiffanymatthe/tiffanymatthe.github.io/content/single-pages/about.md

 ---
 title: About
 ---

+*TLDR: Engineering Physics student at UBC with experience in software construction, machine learning, drones, and electric cars*

+🌸🌻🌸🌻🌸🌻🌸🌻🌸🌻🌸

+I am currently studying Engineering Physics at the University of British Columbia (UBC) in Canada.
+Throughout this bachelor's degree, I have had the opportunity to work on cool projects with companies and research labs.

-I am a UBC student working towards my bachelor's degree in Engineering Physics.
-My interests lie in technology, and how it can play a role in advancing sustainability.
-I also love creating — websites, pants, blog posts, knit toques, and a solar car are just some examples.
+My interests lie in technology and sustainability.
+I also love creating — designing websites, knitting bucket hats, sewing pants, and baking chocolate desserts are just some examples.

+## Experience

+🧠 This year, I was in the UK working on drones in simulation with reinforcement learning.

-Last year, I worked with software in the chassis controls team at Tesla.
-This year, I will be in the UK for some drone research!
+🏎️ Last year, I worked with software in the chassis controls team at Tesla.

-I was a teaching assistant at UBC for a computer engineering course on software construction in Java (CPEN221).
+🖥️ I was a teaching assistant at UBC for a computer engineering course on software construction in Java (CPEN221).

-My last co-op was at Kardium as an automation engineering co-op student.
-I helped develop software and build jigs that automate the fabrication of medical devices for atrial fibrillation. ❤️
+❤️ In 2021, I interned at Kardium in the automation team.
+I helped develop software and build jigs that automate the fabrication of medical devices for atrial fibrillation.

-During the summer of 2020, I was a research co-op student with The Quantum Matter Institute at UBC.
-This included writing MATLAB code to analyse data, and designing new components for machines with SolidWorks. ⚛️
+⚛️ During the summer of 2020, I was a research co-op student with The Quantum Matter Institute at UBC.
+This included writing MATLAB code to analyse data, and designing new components for machines with SolidWorks.

-For my first co-op at Ausenco, I designed interactive dashboards with Power BI and created an online catalog of engineering standards.
-I have also helped kids with math and reading at Kumon.
+📏 For my first co-op at Ausenco, I designed interactive dashboards with Power BI and created an online catalog of engineering standards.
+This first sparked my interest in code!

-Outside of class, you can find me designing a solar car chassis with UBC Solar ☀️ or learning to code by building projects such as Round Recipes.
-Finally, here is my most popular writing piece: [The Art Of Not Thinking](./not-thinking).
+🔢 In high school, I held my very first job helping kids with math and reading at Kumon.

+## Extra

+I wrote this article [The Art Of Not Thinking](./not-thinking) which somehow hit the top of HN.

 If you would like to get in touch, email me.
 It is my first and last name with gmail. 📬